🛞 Trail Mod Guide

 Lumen output vs. effective output: Many cheap bars advertise inflated lumen numbers.
 Real-world brightness depends on diode quality, reflector efficiency, and lens clarity.
 A quality 200W bar often outperforms a cheap 400W bar in actual illumination.

 Beam pattern: Flood beams illuminate nearby terrain wide.
 Spot beams reach far down the trail.
 Combo beams do both — and this is what you want on a light bar for trail use.
+A pure flood or pure spot has narrower usefulness on unpredictable terrain.

 IP rating: IP68 means waterproof to 3 meters continuous.
 IP67 is fine.
 Anything below IP65 will fog and fail within a season of trail use.
+River crossings, heavy rain, and pressure washing kill low-rated bars.

-Top Picks
+Top Picks for 2026

 1. Rigid Industries 50" E-Series — Best Overall